 3/ Don’t feed your horse any concentrates and let it live on 100% fresh grass

-In this case gradually decrease the daily portion and give your horse more hay before it’s out in the field!
+In this case gradually decrease the daily portion of hard feed and give your horse more hay before you let them out in the paddock!

-#2 – Let your horse out in the paddock alone after work
+#2 – Letting your horse out in the paddock before vacation

-If your horse isn’t turned out in the paddock during the year, they will be more chance of complications, therefore, it is important to have a smooth transition here as well.
+If your horse isn’t used to being turned out in the paddock during the year, they will be more chance of complications, therefore, it is important to have a smooth transition here as well.

-The important thing is to avoid your horse being a bit silly and hurting itself.
-Start to let it loose in a small paddock after a good work session.
-If your horse is tired, it should be calmer and less prone to jumping around.
-You can put on bell boots and protections, just to be safe.
+The important thing is to avoid your horse being a bit silly and hurting themselves.
+To start, let them loose in a small paddock after you have done a good work session.
+If your horse is tired, they should be calmer and less prone to jumping around.
+You can put on bell boots and protections if you wish, just to be safe.

-#3 – Let your horse out in small groups in a paddock 👯
+#3 – Let your horse out in the paddock in small groups 👯

-If your horse is going to be on vacation in a group with other horses, it has to get used to be with some friends first.
+If your horse is going to be on vacation in a group with other horses, they have to get used to being with some friends first.

 By forbidding the contact, we are creating these “socially awkward” horses.
 If they never had any interactions with other horses, they can’t know how to “live in society”.

-So let your horse be nice to other horses!
-Let them smell each other, give each other kisses.
+So let your horse be friendly to other horses!
+Let them smell each other and give each other kisses.
 A good start is to find a friend your horse gets along with and let them loose together.☺️

-There are a lot of fly repellent available.
-It’s important to note that their action is pretty short because it gets diluted by the horse’s sweat.
-You have to reapply it often.
+It’s important to note that the action of fly repellent is pretty short because it gets diluted by your horse’s sweat, you will have to reapply it often.
 It’s important to look at the dilution indications on the back of the bottle to ensure you are applying it correctly!

 Learn more: Sweet itch

-#5 – Use a full honeycomb rug and a fly mask 👨🚀
+#5 – Put a full-body mesh rug and a fly mask on your horse 👨🚀

-It’s ugly, let’s face it.
-But still, it’s much better for your horse than getting bit the entire day!
-By using a full honeycomb rug (which protects the neck and the stomach) with tight mesh, your horse will be safe from aggressive insects like horseflies.
+It’s ugly, let’s face it, but it’s still much better for your horse than getting bitten the entire day!
+By using a full mesh (honeycomb) rug (which protects the neck and the stomach) your horse will be safe from aggressive insects like horseflies.

-Same for the fly masks, your horse will look like an idiot but it will be safe from harm. 🐝
+The same applies for fly masks, your horse will look like an idiot but it will be safe from harm.

 #6 – Gradually decrease your horse’s workload

-It’s like with the dietary transition, we don’t usually take enough time to prepare your horse for a halt in their training regimen.
-We should though.
+This is similar to the dietary transition, we don’t usually take enough time to prepare our horses for a halt in their training regimen, even though we should.

 To avoid myositis, you have to gradually decrease your horse’s workload.
-Take advantage of the dietary transition to do so.
-8 to 10 days give you plenty of time!
+Take advantage of the dietary transition to do so, which means you have 8 to 10 days!

 Learn more: How to avoid myositis?

-Lastly, bring the farrier to remove the shoes, at least from the hind legs if your horse is going to the pasture with other horses, it is always safer to do this, all 4 shoes preferably.
+Lastly, get your farrier to remove your horse’s shoes at least from the hind legs.
+If your horse is going to the paddock with other horses, it is always safer to do this, all 4 shoes preferably.

-If your farrier is coming to shoe your horse’s forelegs, inform them that your horse will be out for the next month or so.
-Maybe he’ll adapt your horse’s shoes!
+If your farrier is coming to shoe your horse, inform them that your horse will be out in the paddock for the next month or so because he may adapt your horse’s shoes!

-If your horse doesn’t have shoes, have the farrier or the podiatrist trim the hoof so your horse is ready for its vacation!
+When your horse doesn’t have shoes, have the farrier trim the hoof so your horse is ready for its vacation!